cloud-66-internal/help.cloud66.com/_rails/quickstarts/getting_started.md

 <img src="/assets/rails/rails_deployment_details.png" alt="Choose where to deploy your database">

 That's it!
-Now just click *Deploy Stack* and watch your app roll out to your new servers.
+Now just click *Deploy application* and watch your app roll out to your new servers.

 ## What's next?